-If staff have any safeguarding or prevent concerns related to a learner, then they should complete a Safeguarding incident form immediately (Safeguarding Report Template.docx) and immediately pass it to the safeguarding and/or deputy lead via Ginger Nut email safe@gingernuttraining.co.uk for non-urgent incidences.
+If staff have any safeguarding or prevent concerns related to a learner, then they should complete the online Safeguarding Incident Report Form.
+This will immediately generate a report that is sent to the safeguarding team via the Ginger Nut email safe@ gingernuttraining.co.uk for non-urgent incidences.
 For urgent referrals, these would be communicated verbally to either Ginger Nut Safeguarding team or relevant agencies.
 If the safeguarding team are not available for any reason it should be raised to the Director responsible for safeguarding or deputy safeguarding lead.
 (See page 1 of this document for contact information).